-Why won't your plugins show up on my system?Currently we are trying to update our plugins to run on modern systems but our updates are lagging.
-There are a few main sources of incompatibility:
+Why won't your plugins show up on my system?These are a few possible sources of incompatibility:

 - If you are using VST for Mac, we have discontinued development of those long ago and the last versions only run on ancient PowerPC-based Macs.

 - Confirm that your computer and host software meet our system requirements.

 We are Sophia Poirier and Tom Murphy 7.
 We are buddies from back since grade school.
 We like to make music and, sometime around December 1999, making music software became a part of that process.
 You can contact us here.

 How do I do X?
 Or can your software do X?Please read the documentation included with the plugin before you write to us.
 Most of the questions that we get are answered in the documentation.

 I think I found a bug.Before writing to us about a problem, please check our web page to see if there might be a newer version of the software (we may have already fixed the bug).
 If you still need to write to us about a bug or some problem, please include the following information:

 - the exact steps of what you were doing (or trying to do) with our software, what you were expecting to happen, and what actually happened

 - the name and version of the operating system that you're using